pip-services/pip-services-docs/content/en/python/components/cache/_index.md

 gitUrl: "https://github.com/pip-services3-python/pip-services3-components-python"
 description: >

-    The Cache package contains interfaces and classes that can be used to create caches that can be used to improve a system's performance.
+    The Cache package contains interfaces and classes that can be used to create caches that can be employed to improve a system's performance.

 ---
 ---